ymm777dayo/library/README.md

 # library
-my library for competitive programming
+my C++ library for competitive programming written by ymm, no copyright